th-we/deskflow-wiki/Developer-troubleshooting.md

 - Windows: `C:\Qt\5.15.2\msvc2019_64`
 - macOS: `$(brew --prefix qt@5)`

-As always, you may need to restart your IDE after changing environment variables.
+Remember, you may need to restart your IDE after changing environment variables.

 ### Windows error: `The CXX compiler identification is unknown`